robinrendle/robinrendle.com/_projects/gusto-brand-refresh.md

 Designers and engineers could then quickly reference which components and assets exist; from fonts and icons to illustrations and component mockups.

 Our goal was to outline how designers and engineers can use these assets to their advantage without having to build new things all the time.
-And during the brand refresh we made a ton of improvements along the way such as using tabular lining figures in tables to aid legibility or improving color contrast of text elements.
+And during the brand refresh we made a ton of improvements along the way such as using tabular lining figures in tables to aid legibility, or improving the color contrast of text elements.

 So in Figma we detailed some of these new design improvements, too: